kletobias/kletobias.github.io/_projects/Chapter_5-6.md

 ##### Retrying dmidecode and fdisk commands

-After it was not able to run either `dmidecode` or `fdisk -l` using my user account *tklein*, now it is possible to run `dmidecode` being part of group wheel\:
+After it was not able to run either `dmidecode` or `fdisk -l` using my user account *tklein*, now it is possible to run `dmidecode` being part of group wheel:

 ```bash